umairmustafa1/proimageshop/README.md

  * Pen: This tool allows you to draw using square output.
  * Marquee: This tool allows you to select rectangular regions on the image and all the subsequent operations are applied to that region only including draw and bucket.
  * Bucket: This tool allows you to fill an area with selected color.
- * Filter: This tool allows you sample the color on the screen by clicking on it.
+ * Dropper: This tool allows you sample the color on the screen by clicking on it.

 # Filters
  * Dark